 One experiment involves having a barrier and putting objects one by one behind the barrier.
 In the baseline condition, the experimenter puts two mice behind the barrier and then opens the barrier and the baby sees two mice.
-In other conditions the experimenter puts two mice behind the barrier, but when it drops there maybe three mice or just one mouse.
-In the conditions where the number revealed does not match the number put in, the baby will stare for longer, is more surprised … the tiniest babies can assess number (well at least up to 3!).
-In addition experiments with animals find a similar effect, that is many animals can assess number (not count).
+In other conditions the experimenter puts two mice behind the barrier, but when it drops there are three mice, or just one mouse.
+In the conditions where the number revealed does not match the number put in, the baby will stare for longer, is more surprised: the tiniest babies can assess number (well, at least up to three!).
+Experiments with animals find a similar effect: many animals can assess number (though not count).

-Ecards have been around for more than 20 years and estimated to be growing by 200% per year, so much so that there have been fears that traditional cards will become a thing of the past.
-Yet still in the UK 750 million paper cards were sent in 2008 and in the US the figure is about triple that [Ad08;UC05;UC08].
-Either on display on a mantelpiece, or in a box in drawer, most of us have mementos, a ticket from a football match, earrings you got for your 18th Birthday, love letters, or a milk jug that belonged to your mother.
-Physical things that you can touch, pick up and often that were touched and held by someone else.
+E-cards have been around for more than 20 years and in 2008 were estimated to be growing by 200 percent per year, so much so that there were fears that traditional cards would become a thing of the past [Ad08].
+Yet in the UK over a billion paper Christmas cards were purchased from bricks and mortar stores in 2018, and millions more from electronic sites offering print-on-demand customisable cards [GC18].
+Most of us have mementos, either on display on a mantelpiece, or in a box in drawer: a ticket from a football match, earrings you got for your 18th birthday, love letters, or a milk jug that belonged to your mother.
+Physical things that you can touch and pick up, often things that were touched and held by someone else.
 They mean something because of what they are, who has given them, and the memories they hold.

-Physical characteristics, weight, texture are critical to our emotional reaction to it.
-If a device feels too light it may be perceived as fragile whereas weight is often associated with value.
+Physical characteristics like weight and texture are critical in our emotional reaction to objects.
+If a device feels too light it may be perceived as fragile, whereas weight is often associated with value.
 So industrial designers have to worry as much about the feel of an object as its appearance.
-Car designers can create 3D CAD models, view them in virtual reality environments, see what they look like as the sun catches their curves, but still there is something else beyond the look and speed and the accessories.
+Car designers can create 3D CAD models, view them in virtual reality environments, see what they look like as the sun catches their curves, but still there is something else beyond the look, the speed and the accessories.
 Just stroke a hand along the bonnet; does it feel right?

 Theories of experience and emotion have different terms for this.
-McCarthy and Wright’s analysis of technology as experience, includes a sensual thread of experience [MW04], the way the look and feel of an artefact or product creates thrill, excitement or even fear.
-Similarly, Don Norman writing about emotional design refers to visceral design [No03], that immediate in your body reaction where “physical features – look, feel and sound – dominate.”
+McCarthy and Wright’s analysis of technology as experience includes a sensual thread of experience [MW04], the way the look and feel of an artefact or product creates thrill, excitement or even fear.
+Don Norman, writing about emotional design, refers to visceral design [No03], that immediate, in your body, reaction where “physical features — look, feel and sound – dominate.”
 And it works: users of the first iPod still talk about the feel of that scroll wheel [Bu04].

-Certainly physical movement in Xbox interactions are used to control the gameplay, but they can also be expressive, maybe swinging a virtual tennis racket between shots, or cornering over-sharply in a car race.
+Certainly physical movements in Xbox interactions are used to control the gameplay, but they can also be expressive, perhaps swinging a virtual tennis racket between shots, or cornering over-sharply in a car race.
 However, just like the danger of breaking things in real life, if emotionally expressive actions overlap with those used to control the game the two may conflict.
-So, it can be beneficial to deliberately leave certain actions or gestures uninterpreted in order to leave space for expression.
+So, it can be beneficial to deliberately leave certain actions or gestures uninterpreted in order to provide space for expression.

 Fig. 7.2 The emotionally expressive Key Table [SB03].

 Stephan Wensveen, Kees Overbeeke and Tom Djajadiningrat went a step further in their design for an alarm clock [WO02;WO04].
-Instead of a conventional means to set the time twelve sliders were used.
-When all the sliders were in the middle the alarm would ring 12 hours from the time it was set; however if you wanted eight hours sleep you had many options, you could put 8 of the sliders in the middle, or put them all 2/3 of the way to the middle or indeed any pattern where the sliders ‘added up’ to eight.
-That is the mapping to the functionality of the alarm (the time to ring) only used some of the potential space of settings of the clock, leaving the rest free for emotional expression.
+Instead of a conventional means to set the time, twelve sliders were used.
+When all the sliders were in the middle the alarm would ring 12 hours from the time it was set.
+However, if you wanted eight hours sleep you had many options, you could put eight of the sliders in the middle, or put them all two-thirds of the way to the middle, or indeed use any pattern where the sliders ‘added up’ to eight.
+The mapping to the functionality of the alarm (the time to ring) only used some of the potential space of settings of the clock, leaving the rest free for emotional expression.
 Studies of how patterns of slider movement related to emotional state allowed the system to build a model of how the owner was feeling when going to sleep and this was used to adapt the alarm sound in the morning.

 Box 7.2 SenToy – playing with emotions

 Researchers in the European Safira project produced a small stuffed toy called SenToy [PC03].
-SenToy is a bit like a rag doll except it has no features, simply limbs and head.
-However inside SenToy is a box of electronics including accelerometers to sense shaking and movement and cables for measuring flexing of the arms.
-SenToy is used to control a game of magic, however, unlike a normal video game you cannot directly influence your characters actions, but instead you control its emotional state; for example, if you stretch SenToy’s arms wide, your character is surprised, if you shake it violently it becomes angry.
-Inside the game a programme then creates appropriate behaviour dependent on the emotion.
+SenToy is a bit like a rag doll but has no features, simply limbs and head.
+However, inside SenToy is a box of electronics, including accelerometers to sense shaking and movement, and cables for measuring flexing of the arms.
+SenToy is used to control a game of magic, but unlike a normal video game you cannot directly influence your character’s actions.
+Instead you control its emotional state; for example, if you stretch SenToy’s arms wide, your character is surprised, if you shake it violently it becomes angry.
+Inside the game a program then creates appropriate behaviour dependent on the emotion.

-While the fine arts tend to separate senses: oil painting for the visual, orchestras for the aural, the emotive and visceral reaction to physical objects is typically not confined to one attribute: appearance, sound, or feel; but is about the way they work together.
-The initial sense of quality and robustness of device loses its integrity if it is too light when you pick it up, or squashes under your fingers.
+While the fine arts tend to separate senses — oil painting for the visual, orchestras for the aural — the emotive and visceral reaction to physical objects is typically not confined to one attribute like appearance, sound, or feel, but is about the way they work together.
+An initial sense of the quality and robustness of a device loses its integrity if it is too light when you pick it up, or squashes under your fingers.
 Contrast the tinny clatter of cheap saucepans with the duller thud when you put down a cast iron casserole dish.
-Our senses have adapted to react to a range of facets of the physical world and, without realising it, we come to expect the close integration between them all.
+Our senses have adapted to react to a range of facets of the physical world and, without realising it, we come to expect a close integration between them all.

 Think of the space fights in a film like Star Wars.
 There is a constant sound of gunfire and explosions.
 However, in a real space fight you would only hear your own engines and gunfire.
 Enemy kills and the destruction of your own side would be silent except perhaps for the occasional clunk of debris against your hull.
 The only time you would hear an explosion would be your last.

-Mechanical devices make noises (the click of a switch, or purr of a motor), often also linked to vibrations, and while we usually strive to reduce the noise of things, total silence can be unnerving.
+Mechanical devices make noises (the click of a switch, or purr of a motor), often also linked to vibrations, and while we usually strive to reduce how noisy things are, total silence can be unnerving.
 We ‘read’ the sonic environment without noticing that we do so.
-Think of an old jungle film, they wake in the night and feel that something is wrong, but only slowly realise it is because of the silence, all the animals have fled.
+Think of an old jungle film, they wake in the night and feel that something is wrong, only slowly realising it is because of the silence, all the animals have fled.
 Total silence can also be dangerous, indeed some electric cars make an artificial noise to avoid accidents.

-Some years ago, in the spirit of Gibson’s anaysis of visual perception, Bill Gaver proposed an ecological approach to auditory sound perception analysing the different sound patterns in neutral environments, whether from solid objects (bumps, bangs, scrapes), liquids (bubbles, flows, splashes), or gasses (explosions, wind); figure 7.4 shows his typology of different kinds of sounds [Gav93].
+Some years ago, in the spirit of Gibson’s analysis of visual perception, Bill Gaver proposed an ecological approach to auditory sound perception, analysing the different sound patterns in neutral environments, whether from solid objects (bumps, bangs, scrapes), liquids (bubbles, flows, splashes), or gases (explosions, wind).
+Figure 7.4 shows his typology of different kinds of sounds [Gav93].

 Fig. 7.4 Typology of ecological sounds from [Gav93].

-Gaver suggested that these natural relationships between sound and physical action and material could be used in order to generate better digital sounds; for example, if you discard a small file it should make a higher note than throwing away a large file, or during the download of a large document, the progress bar could be accompanied by the sound of water filling a container with the sound becoming lower pitched as the download nears completion.
-The utility of this approach was verified by later experiments [My94], however, the application of physical sounds in the interface is still minimal.
-For example, MacOS does include a number of sounds such as a ‘crunch’ when files are thrown in the trash, but the sound does not depend on the size of the file.Arkola
+Gaver suggested that these natural relationships between sound and physical action and material could be used to generate better digital sounds.
+For example, if you discard a small file it should make a higher note than throwing away a large file, or during the download of a large document the progress bar could be accompanied by the sound of water filling a container with the sound becoming lower pitched as the download nears completion.
+The utility of this approach was verified by later experiments [My94], but the application of physical sounds in the interface is still minimal.
+For example, macOS does include a number of sounds such as a ‘crunch’ when files are thrown in the trash, but the sound does not depend on the size of the file.Arkola

-The aforementioned iDrive found in some BMWs is another example.
+Another example comes from the iDrive found in some BMWs, first mentioned in Chapter 2.
 A single dial was to be used for many different menu functions, each of which could have different numbers of options.
 The iDrive uses a haptic feedback device, a small motor that gives slight resistance as you try to turn the knob.

 more on vibrotactile technology maybe technology box with diagrams of pins etc.